Omobayode6/cloud-engineering/README.md

 * command --help - quick help on how to use the command
 * head filename - output the first 10 lines of the file
 * head -5 filename - output the first 5 lines of the file
+* tail filename - output the last 10 lines of the file
+* tail -5 filename - output the last 5 lines of the file
+* cat filename - display the file content
+* cat filename filename2 - display the files content at once
+* cat filename filename2 > filename3 - concatenate the two files content into filename3 and if filename3 doesnot exit it will create it.
+* cat > filename - let you create a file and write the content into it at once.
+Press "ctr d" to save the content when you are done.
+* cat file.txt > file2.txt - copy the content of file to file2.
+* echo content > filename -  write the content into the filename and if the file doesnot exit create it.
+* more filename - to see the content of the file page by page, use spacebar to move to the next page and q to quit.
+* less filename - to see the content of the file page by page with higher overview, use spacebar to move to the next page and q to quit.

 ## Change Time Zone
 * timedatectl system current time status